Satyateja-dvs/namaste-react/Notes.md

         // 1.
 This method is used to call APIs.
         // 2.
 Once the data is received from the API, update the content using this.setState.
         // 3.
 This triggers a re-render of the component with the new data.
         // 4.
-Then, componentDidUpdate is called.
+Then, componentDidUpdate will be called.
     }

     componentDidUpdate() {